jozews321/T430-Hackintosh-Opencore/README.md

 - After that select Disk Utility and format your HDD/SSD in APFS

-- If running the internet installer connect an ethernet cable right now or connect WIFI or use an Android phone to tether via USB
+- If running the internet installer connect an ethernet cable right now or connect WIFI, alternatively you can use an Android phone to tether via USB

 - Install as normal